 |Click here to get the Orient Bambino Open Heart Dress Watch now!|

-The hands-on each watch series vary from model to model.
+The hands on each watch series vary from model to model.
 So, just as with the dials, we will just try to give a generalized overview of how the hands-on these watches work.
-We will also do well to mention any outstanding feature of the handsets of these watches.
+We will also do well to mention any outstanding features of the handsets of these watches.

-So, beginning with the Seiko 5, the hands all vary, however, they are typically elegant in an elongated diamond shape that gives the watch a luxury feel.
+The hands in Seiko 5 all vary.
+Nevertheless, they are typically elegant in an elongated diamond shape that gives the watch a luxury feel.
 What really catches your attention, though is the second hand.

 Like nearly all Seiko watches, the second hand is bicolored in a lollipop shape.
 There’s a circle found on the counter-balance side of the hand while the pointer has a part of it painted red.
 We like this choice because it makes the dial a little more interesting to look at.

-The hands-on the Orient Bambino typically match the hour markers on the dial-in every watch for a modern, sleek look.
+The hands on the Orient Bambino typically match the hour markers on the dial.
+This gives them a modern, sleek look.
 Most times, these hands are baton-shaped.

-Well, all versions of the Orient Bambino, excluding the “Small Seconds” version have their minute and second hand fitted with a bend.
+In addition, all versions of the Orient Bambino, excluding the “Small Seconds” version, have their minute and second hand fitted with a bend.
 This bend is so the minute and second hands can follow the curve of the dome-shape glass and dial.

 You might not notice straight on, but on closer observation, and at an angle, you won’t miss it.
-We like this touch.
+That makes the hands look more interesting.

-Anyway, Seiko uses its custom-made Hardlex mineral glass here.
-Although not the most elegant glass there is, this guy is hardcore.
+Seiko uses its custom-made Hardlex mineral glass here.
+Although not the most elegant glass there is, this crystal is hardcore.
 It is quite resistant to shattering and somewhat resistant to scratches, at least, to some extent.

-On the Seiko 5, there is no anti-reflective coating.
+Finally on the crystal of Seiko 5, there is no anti-reflective coating.
 However, that isn’t going to be a big problem since the dial is so close to glass anyway.

-The Orient Bambino has a mineral glass just like the Seiko 5.
+Just like in Seiko 5, the Orient Bambino has a mineral glass.
 However, it’s not flat like that of the Seiko 5.
 Instead, it is dome-shaped which isn’t easily noticeable just looking at the watch, but if you look at the watch at an angle, you’d notice it.

-The good thing about this class is that it is really clear and you can easily read your time at any angle.
-Of course, you should expect a slight distortion at certain handles due to the dome-shaped glass.
+The good thing about this glass is that it is very clear and you can easily read your time at any angle.
+Although there is a slight distortion at certain angles, but it wouldn’t disturb your view.

-Also, in bright light the dome-shaped glass tends to cast a shadow on the dial in the shape of a crescent.
-Is this a complaint?
-Not exactly but then again, you deserve to know.
+Also, in bright light, the dome-shaped glass tends to cast a shadow on the dial in the shape of a crescent.

 Now, here’s where they begin to differ.
 On the Seiko 5, the crown typically stays at the 4 o’clock except in newer versions where the crown moves to the 3 o’clock position.